easystats/modelbased/paper/paper.md

 predictions made over a regular grid - a counter-factual dataset containing all combinations of the categorical predictors in the model and typically the mean of numerical predictors.
 The package was renamed in 2016 to `emmeans` to clarify that it is not specific to least-squares estimation.

-Within `emmeans, estimates are generated as a linear function of the model's coefficients, with standard errors (SEs) produced in a similar manner by taking a linear combination of the coefficients' variance-covariance matrix.
+Within `emmeans`, estimates are generated as a linear function of the model's coefficients, with standard errors (SEs) produced in a similar manner by taking a linear combination of the coefficients' variance-covariance matrix.
 For example if $b$ is a vector of 4 coefficients, and $V$ is a 4-by-4 matrix of the coefficients' variance-covariance, we can get an estimate and SE for a linear combination (or set of linear combinations) $L$ like so: